Negative Mode Problem of False Vacuum Decay Revisited: Introduction

 There has been a confusion about the condition under which those infinite number of negative modes appear.
 One formulation to derive the condition is based on the expansion of the action around the bounce solution by Lavrelashvili, Rubakov, and Tinyakov (LRT) \cite{Lavrelashvili:1985vn} and Lee and Weinberg (LW) \cite{Lee:2014uza} (see also approach I in Lavrelashvili (L-I) \cite{Lavrelashvili:1999sr}).
 In addition to this, there is other formulations based on the Hamiltonian of the fluctuation by Khvedelidze, Lavrelashvili, and Tanaka (KLT) \cite{Khvedelidze:2000cp} (see also Gratton and Turok (GT) \cite{Gratton:2000fj} and approach III in Lavrelashvili (L-III) \cite{Lavrelashvili:1999sr}), and by Garriga, Montes, Sasaki, and Tanaka (GMST) \cite{Garriga_1998} (see also approach II in Lavrelashvili (L-II) \cite{Lavrelashvili:1999sr}), and these formulations give different conditions from Refs.~\cite{Lavrelashvili:1985vn, Lee:2014uza}.
-In this paper, we discuss the derivation of the negative mode condition in both of Lagrangian and Hamiltonian formulations.
+Thus, the problems on the false vacuum decay with gravity is twofold: one is that an appropriate treatment of infinite number of negative modes is not known (this is exactly the negative mode problem), and the other is that different conditions on the appearance of negative modes are presented among the literature.
+The ultimate goal is solving the former problem and this automatically includes the solution for the latter problem.
+Before going to this stage, we tackle on the latter problem, \textit{i.e.}, the goal of this paper is to clarify the origin of the different conditions in the Lagrangian and Hamiltonian formulations.
 As we will see, we can mix a field and its conjugate momentum by a canonical coordinate transformation in the Hamiltonian formulation, and this is the reason why the literature give different negative mode conditions.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:lagrangian formulation}, we derive the negative mode condition by the Lagrangian formulation.
 In Sec.~\ref{sec:hamiltonian formulation}, we derive the condition by the Hamiltonian formulation.
 In Sec.~\ref{sec:summary and discussion}, we give summary and discussions.
 In Appendix \ref{sec:comparison}, we discuss the negative mode conditions in Refs.~\cite{Lavrelashvili:1985vn, Lee:2014uza, Khvedelidze:2000cp, Gratton:2000fj, Lavrelashvili:1999sr} in detail.